Ebazhanov/linkedin-skill-assessments-quizzes/spring-framework/spring-framework-quiz.md

 #### Q27.
 What does @SpringBootApplication do?

 - [ ] This annotation takes the String literal passed into the annotation as a parameter and automatically generates all the code for your application as per the passed in template parameter.
-- [ ] This compound annotation applies the @Bootable, @Springify, and @StandardConfig annotations that launch a CLI tool after launching the Spring Boot WAR file that will guide you through a series of prompts to set up your app.
+- [x] This compound annotation applies the @Bootable, @Springify, and @StandardConfig annotations that launch a CLI tool after launching the Spring Boot WAR file that will guide you through a series of prompts to set up your app.
 - [ ] This annotation scans the provided spring-boot-config-construction.yaml file in your root directory and automatically generates all the code for your application as defined in the YAML file.

 #### Q28.
 How does Spring Data facilitate queries against a datastore?

 - [ ] Queries are explicitly coded in repository implementations using the Spring Data CriteriaBuilder.
 - [ ] Query metadata is stored in the underlying datastore and retrieved at runtime per repository.
-- [ ] Queries are derived from the signatures of methods on a Spring Data repository that contain keywords in their name for constructing the query logic.
+- [x] Queries are derived from the signatures of methods on a Spring Data repository that contain keywords in their name for constructing the query logic.
 - [ ] A spring-data-queries.xml file contains queries within entity tags that specify the query logic for each repository.

 #### Q29.
 How does Spring generate bean names for classes annotated with @Component that do not specify a name?

-- [ ] It uses the short name of the class with the first letter in lowercase.
+- [x] It uses the short name of the class with the first letter in lowercase.
-- [ ] It use the short name of the class.
+- [ ] It uses the short name of the class.
 - [ ] It uses the short name of the class in uppercase.
 - [ ] It uses the canonical name of the class in lowercase.